cpetrich/counterfeit_DS18B20/README.md

 - Example topmark: DALLAS 18B20 1136C4 +152AI
 - Indent mark: ``THAI <letter>``

-### Family A2: Good Clone with Poor Temperature Performance
+### Family A2: Good Copy with Poor Temperature Performance
 ***Obtained no probes containing these chips on ebay or AliExpress in 2019, but obtained chips from one vendor in 2019***

 *These chips are not Maxim-produced.*